 The ship is a monster - and it does not disappoint.
 8 decks high and with a real street "The Royal Promenade" running the length of the ship with bars, restaurants, and shops.
 We sailed in December, so our ship is festively decked out for Christmas with a gigantic tree, and it feels more Christmassy on this ship than anywhere in Sydney and it's lovely.

 There’s a massive range of things to do and places to be entertained - way more than I expected.
-Multiple dining from large informal buffets, cafes, and formal dining halls, to specialty restaurants - Japanese, Italian, Grill, 1950’s style burger joint.
+Multiple dining from large informal buffets, cafes, and formal dining halls, to speciality restaurants - Japanese, Italian, Grill, 1950’s style burger joint.
 There are lots of bars too, Pool Bars, Cocktail Bars, Piano bars and an Irish Pub, There’s a full theatre for shows, an ice-rink, a cinema, a disco, a casino, a library, 3 pools - 2 for families and one for adults only, a good spa with great therapists, a hairdresser and beauty salon, multiple treatment rooms and a gym with classes.
 On the top deck, there’s a Flow-Rider Machine, A full basketball court, a climbing wall, amusement arcade, a putting green, shuffleboard plus a full running track around the ship.
-The activities for kids is really awesome and I’m a little sad my two (9 and 5) are not here for the experience.
+The range of activities for kids is awesome and I’m a little sad my two, (9 and 5 years) are not here for the experience.